joneavila/dissatisfaction-models/README.md

 ### Failure analysis

-The last part of the script creates audio clips for failure analysis.
-Audio clips (.wav) created from the model's best and worst predicted frames are stored in `failure-analysis/clips-ascend` and `failure-analysis/clips-descend`, respectively.
+The last section of the script creates audio clips for failure analysis.
+Audio clips (`.wav`) created from the model's best and worst predicted frames are stored in `failure-analysis/clips-ascend` and `failure-analysis/clips-descend`, respectively.
 (The smaller the difference between the model's prediction and actual dissatisfaction score, the better.)
-Each directory will contain a `clip-details.txt`, listing the clips in order and some more information for each: the filename of the original dialog, the time in seconds into the dialog the frame appears, the model's prediction, and actual dissatisfaction score.
+Each directory will contain a `clip-details.txt`, listing the clips in order and more information for
+each: the filename of the original dialog, the time in seconds into the dialog, the model's predicted dissatisfaction score, and the actual dissatisfaction score.

 ## [linearRegressionUtterance.m](source/linearRegressionUtterance.m)